puranik3/telstra-mern-stack-aug-2020/README.md

 ## TS
 - The "unknown" type vs "any" type

+## Node.js
+- Using read stream to read a file (you have to use the events fired on the read stream object)

 ## Workshops Server and Awesome Store Server
 - Class application will use this - You can find the Workshops Server [here](http://workshops-server.herokuapp.com/)